ellaism/ellaism.org/roadmaps.md

 If the community decides to incorporate new features from Ethereum and reaches consensus, we will prepare and implement them.
-We should treat them with caution, however, because not all of them benefits the Ellaism blockchain.
+We should treat them with caution, however, because not all of them benefit the Ellaism blockchain.
 Ethereum’s new features might include:

 * Difficulty and total difficulty fix related to uncle and GHOST protocol.